m-lego/m65/README.md

   * optional led strip (you will need a full brick lego or one more layer..)

 **note** the holes in current version are cut at the official lego dimension.
-Unfortunately the drilling machines have tolerance and the same the lego making tools... the tolerance in lego varies with colour of the plastic... you will find some colours may not fit as well as others.
+Unfortunately the drilling machines have tolerance and the same is true for the lego making tools... the tolerance in lego varies with colour of the plastic... you will find some colours may not fit as well as others.
 I suggest you to use 1x2 and 1x4 plates if you want the finest keyboard, since they tend to bend the pcb... you will be amased but the force.

 if you do not want an angle for typing use a single sided plate as base.

 foaming the bottom makes a difference i use usually diy/hobbycraft foam, that you can buy for close to nothing in a4 sheets.

 see also
 --------